winifredc123/cabinetofcuriosityplaysite/_posts/2018-09-25-jesse-profile.md

 ## Biography

 **Jesse Woo** is a Senior undergraduate student at UC Berkeley studying Molecular Cell Biology with an interest in Data Science.
+He loves studying Biology and exploring new and exciting places.

 ## Skills